Golf as a Business Tool

 Why Deals, Decisions, and Relationships Are Still Built on the Fairway

 Can golf really help your business?
 Short answer: yes.
-Long answer: absolutely yes — but probably not in the way you think.
+Long answer: absolutely yes but probably not in the way you think.

 Golf isn’t about showing off your swing, wearing expensive shoes, or pretending you understand why your ball slices “only when it matters.”
-Golf, when used correctly, is one of the most powerful informal business environments ever invented.
+Golf, when used correctly, is one of the most powerful informal corporate environments ever invented.

 In this article, we’ll explore: